Trump counters Senate impeachment trial with Midwest visit

-At his signing ceremony, Trump heralded the United States-Mexico-Canada Agreement, better known as USMCA, as the reason he sought the presidency.
-He is pitching the new agreement as a promise kept and a reason voters should give him a second term.
+Until early last year, Michigan’s factories could be a point of pride for Trump as the state had added more than 22,000 manufacturing jobs since the start of 2017.
+But the auto sector began to retool for an era of electronic vehicles last year and layoffs were announced, while the tariffs of the Trump administration and slower global growth created uncertainty for business owners.

-“It’s probably the No. 1 reason that I decided to lead this crazy life that I’m leading right now, as opposed to that beautiful, simple life of luxury that I led before this happened,” Trump said Wednesday.
+Michigan manufacturers have shed 5,300 jobs in the past 12 months that ended in December, according to the Labor Department.
+Still, the state overall has posted job growth over the past year.

-As the president heads to Iowa, four of the Democratic contenders looking to replace him have been forced to step off the campaign trail to serve as jurors in Trump’s impeachment trial in the Senate.
+As the president heads to Iowa, four of the Democratic contenders looking to replace him have been forced to step off the campaign trail to serve as jurors in Trump’s impeachment trial.
 Sens.
 Bernie Sanders of Vermont, Elizabeth Warren of Massachusetts, Amy Klobuchar of Minnesota and Michael Bennet of Colorado are among those seeking the Democratic nomination.

 Trump also is on the ballot, though he’s not facing serious GOP competition.
 His campaign views Monday’s Iowa caucuses and the Feb.
 11 New Hampshire primary as presenting both a challenge to meet sky-high expectations and an opportunity to flex political strength.